barbell-math/smoothbrain-argparse/README.md

 Takes a sequence of CMD line arguments and parses them.
 The supplied \`conf\` value will be populated with any values.

 A \`conf\` argument will be added that will accept a path to a TOML config file.
 This TOML config file will be treated as another source of arguments, and the \`conf\` value will be populated with the contents of that file.
+The [burnt sushi](<https://github.com/BurntSushi/toml>) TOML parser is used internally, refer to it's documentation for things like struct field tags.

 The arguments that are present in the TOML config file will take precedence over all CMD line arguments.